 All courses and educational programs, including counseling services, are fully accredited by the North Central Association of Colleges and Secondary Schools.
-In addition, the counseling center at Harper is accredited by the American Personnel and Guidance Association, and the clinic operated by Harper's Dental Hygiene career program is accredited by the American Dental Association.
+In addition, the counseling center at Harper is accredited by the American Personnel and Guidance Association; the clinic operated by Harper's Dental Hygiene career program is accredited by the American Dental Association; and the Harper Music Department is accredited as a Community/Junior College Member of the National Association of Schools of Music.